 A few days ago, I got word that a fellow traveler, Stephanie Simpson from the UK, had gone missing.
-Her body was found on Valentine’s Day (after a 5-day search) by New Zealand’s Search and Rescue teams.
+Her body was found on Valentine’s Day (after a five-day search) by New Zealand’s Search and Rescue teams.
 Stephanie was 32.

-I had connected with Stephanie 2 years ago through my Workaway family in Australia and had given her advice about house sitting and budget travel.
+I had connected with Stephanie two years ago through my Workaway family in Australia and had given her advice about house sitting and budget travel.
 She was happy and bubbly, strikingly beautiful, and made friends wherever she went.
 She followed my Instagram page and reached out now and then; the last time was when I was in Africa.
 She was a runner, a traveler, and a seeker- and she reminded me of me; she volunteered, but also worked along the way so she could afford to move to the next place.

 She was hiking alone at the time, living in the beautiful town of Wanaka, New Zealand (where I’ve been), and she was working for a landscaper… that sounds like something I’d do, too.
 She had taken her boots and pack off and waded into a river.
-The current and water level increase dramatically in the afternoon where she was (Mount Aspiring National Park) and I’ve heard there’s no way she could have fought that strong current on her own.
+The current and water level increases dramatically in the afternoon where she was (Mount Aspiring National Park) and I’ve heard there’s no way she could have fought that strong of a current on her own.
 Stephanie’s parents and siblings flew down from England and arrived the day they found her body.
 I can’t even imagine what they must have gone through.

 ❋ ❋ ❋

 If we’re nomads and adventure seekers, should a shocking accident like this keep us from traveling?
-Similarly, if we drive (which the majority of us do), should a (senseless but common) fatal car crash keep us from driving?
+Similarly, if we drive (which the majority of us do), should a senseless but common fatal car crash keep us from driving?
 If we travel for work, should the Coronavirus keep us from getting on airplanes or from shaking someone’s hand?
 There are no easy answers for these questions, which will undoubtedly morph over time with new information.
 Yes, it’s crucial to wash our hands, wear a seatbelt, look both ways when crossing a street, be cautious and use common sense, and to learn from our (and other’s) mistakes.
 It’s one of the ways we grow.

 First and foremost, Stephanie’s tragic accident made me deeply saddened for her family and close friends- in particular, my friends who had hosted her for months in Australia and kept in touch with her.